 What to do at the gym

-During a time when outdoor movements have been restricted and our stress or anxiety levels may have been higher than usual, keeping our bodies moving and putting our self-care front and centre has been paramount.
-One thing that many have done to help over the last few months is exercise.
+During a time when our stress or anxiety levels may have been higher than usual, keeping our bodies moving and putting our self-care front and centre has been paramount.
+One thing that many have done to help over the last year is exercise.

-What will be possible at your leisure centre during the coronavirus outbreak?
+What is now possible at your leisure centre?

 For more information about our safety procedures and practicalities of our leisure centres during coronavirus, click here.